MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/train/custom-classifier.md

 ## Copy a model

 > [!NOTE]
-> Starting with the `2024-07-31-preview` API, custom classification models support copying a model to and from any of the following regions:
+> The custom classification v4.0 2024-11-30 (GA) model supports copying a model to and from any of the following regions:
 >
 > * **East US**
 > * **West US2**